carlomilanesi/measures-rs/docs/Motivation.md

 let displacement = (Measure::<Metre>::new(7.), Measure::<Metre>::new(1.));
 ```

-You can and should write this code:
+you can and should write this code:

 ```rust
 let force = Measure2d::<Newton>::new(3., 4.);